ooi-data/data-vent/README.md

 https://discourse.prefect.io/t/how-to-run-a-prefect-2-worker-as-a-systemd-service-on-linux/1450
 `prefect` and `prefect-aws` are installed into the worker's global environment.
-The systemd service unite file which controls the prefect-worker service is located at `/etc/systemd/system`
+The systemd service unite file which controls the prefect-worker service is located at `/etc/systemd/system` An AMI (amazon machine image) exists of this worker `prefect2-worker-image` in the OOI-RCA AWS account.

 ## Prefect cloud server
 Deployed prefect flows are hosted on the free prefect2 cloud service, in this workspace: